Latest News

 McGeever: Why $100 oil won't ruin the American consumer

-Oil is expensive, especially for Americans, who spend a lot of money and are involved in a lot of energy-intensive economic activity.
-The average U.S. customer is better prepared than ever to cope with oil priced at $100 per barrel, despite the fears.
+Oil is expensive, especially in the U.S. where spending and driving are so prevalent.
+The average American consumer is better prepared than ever to cope with oil priced at $100 per barrel, despite the 'fears'.

-It may be that U.S. equities outperformed those of their global peers after the joint U.S. and Israeli strikes on Iran in February triggered war in Middle East, the closing of the Strait of Hormuz, and one of worst energy supply shocks for decades.
+It may be that U.S. equities outperformed those of their global peers after the joint U.S. and Israeli strikes on Iran in February sparked war in the Middle East.
+The closure of the Strait of Hormuz was also one of the most severe energy supply shocks for decades.

 Since then, the S&P 500 has lost 5% and Nasdaq has lost 5%.
 This is a big hit.
 More than $3 trillion has been wiped off the value U.S. stock.
 The pain is likely to be much worse for households and businesses in Europe, Asia, and emerging markets where benchmark indexes are down by 8-10%.

-According to a?aggregate level, U.S. householders appear fully capable of enduring oil prices at the current levels.
-According to Bureau of Economic Analysis figures, gasoline and energy goods accounted for only 2% of all consumer spending during the fourth quarter of last year.
+The U.S. household appears to be able to withstand oil prices at the current level.
+According to Bureau of Economic Analysis, gasoline and energy products represented just 2% of all consumer spending during the fourth quarter of last year.
 This is the lowest percentage in 80 years.

 It is true that the current level of 2% may rise in the future if oil prices remain high for an extended period.
 Even then, the majority of Americans should be able handle it.
-Federal Reserve data from last week revealed that household balance sheets are at their strongest level ever.
+Federal Reserve data from last week revealed that household balance sheets had never been stronger.

-The fourth quarter of last year saw a rise in household net worth to 794%, which is the highest since early 2022.
+The fourth quarter of last year saw the net worth of households rise to 794%, which is the highest since early 2022.
 Since the 1950s, the U.S. net worth of households has been higher only three times, and all during the pandemic-distorted period 2021-22.

 Inequality of Energy

-The energy price increase is not a problem for Americans.
+The energy price increase is not a factor that only affects the Americans.
 According to the American Automobile Association, the national average gas price is now almost $4 per gallon.
 This represents a 35% increase in one month.

 Energy Information Administration estimates the average price at $3.72.
-This is up 27% from the start of the war, the highest level in the past two and a quarter years.
+This is up 27% from the start of the war - and the highest since two and a quarter years.

-Remember, however, that the price of gas was above $4 for 6 months following Russia's invasion of Ukraine in February 2022.
-It then hit $5 by June.
+Remember, however, that the price of gas was above $4 for six consecutive months following Russia's invasion of Ukraine in February 2022 and reached $5 that June.

 It's still important to remember the "energy inequality" that America faces.
 The lower-income households spend a greater percentage of their income on gasoline and energy.

-Fed study from last year revealed that 1 in 5 U.S. homes are "energy burdened."
-This means the average ratio between energy expenditure and disposable income is 25%.
+Fed study from last year revealed that 1 in 5 U.S. homes are "energy burdened" - meaning their average ratio of energy expenditure to disposable income is 25 percent, compared to only 7 percent for households not experiencing this burden.
 These households tend to be in the lower two quintiles.

-It would be a political suicide for the Trump administration to attempt to spin rising energy prices in any way other than as bad news.
-This is especially true of a president who's approval rating is so low that the Democrats could win both chambers of Congress in November due to midterm elections.
+It would be political suicide for the Trump administration to attempt to portray rising energy prices in any other way than as bad news.
+This is especially true of a president who's approval rating is so low that the Democrats could win both houses of Congress in the November midterm elections.

 There may also be more pain ahead.
 The cost of oil could increase across the entire economy.
-This includes transportation, manufacturing and chemicals, plastics, fertilizer.
+This includes transportation, manufacturing and other industries.

 Trump has been scrambling for a drop in oil prices.
 He said earlier on Monday that military strikes against Iranian energy infrastructure and power plants would be put on hold.

-This is a fluid situation and Americans' resilience may quickly wane, particularly if oil prices continue to rise.
+It is true that the situation is fluid, and Americans could quickly lose their resilience, particularly if oil prices continue to rise.
 For now, however, it seems that fears of $100 oil breaking the backs of U.S. consumers are overblown.

 You like this column?
 Open Interest (ROI) is your new essential source of global financial commentary.
 Follow ROI on LinkedIn and X.